-The use of Artificial Intelligence (AI) techniques to speed up legal processes is quickly gaining acceptance.
+The use of Artificial Intelligence (AI) techniques to speed up legal processes has also been incorporated in the law firm industry.
 As defensibility is key in business critical processes like eDiscovery and other complex investigations, the basis of acceptance, is trust.
 Trust starts with understanding.
-Below the two most important principles for the defensible use of AI (the full article can be found here).
+Below the two most important principles for the defensible use of AI.

 Computers need to be trained